 BOARD EVALUATION AND EFFECTIVENESSplus

-In accordance with the Code, a formal evaluation of the performance of the Board, its Committees, the Chair and individual Directors was conducted during the year, with the results presented and discussed at the December 2022 Board meeting.
+In accordance with the Code, a formal evaluation of the Board’s performance, along with its committees, Chair and individual Directors was conducted during the year, with the results presented and discussed at the March 2024 Board meeting.

-• Greater Board visibility and interaction with the leadership team was to be developed.
+- Greater Board visibility and interaction with the leadership team was to be encouraged and developed further.

-The Board believes that the evaluation process described above was appropriate, given the number of relatively new appointments to the Board, but will be reviewed for future years.
-Taking all of the above into account, the Board is satisfied that the current composition of the Board, and its Committees, provides an appropriate balance of skills, experience, independence and knowledge to allow the Board and its Committees to discharge their duties and responsibilities effectively and in line with the Code.
+Taking all the above into account, the Board is satisfied that the current composition of the Board, and its committees, provides an appropriate balance of skills, experience, independence and knowledge to allow the Board and its Committees to discharge their duties and responsibilities effectively and in line with the Code.

 Conflicts of interestplus